jay-rai/project-aria-deep-learning/README.md

 pip install -r requirements.txt
 ```

-After of which we still need some dependencies you most likely have, namely `ffmpeg`, to do this you'll have to type to the following
+After of which we still need some dependencies you most likely don't have, `ffmpeg`, to do this you'll have to type to the following

 - **Windows**
 ```